pakrat01/Scripts/README.md

     - [x] hide.
     - [ ] a way to actually save the settings set in the scripts.
-- [ ] A `moveTo` script that uses the same functionality as `fim`, but instead of opening the files in vim, it shows the files and asks which file to move to using the `cd` command.
+- [ ] A `moveTo` script that uses the same functionality as `fim`, but instead of opening the files in vim, it shows the files and asks which file to move to using the `cd` command, or an option in `fim` to move to the file.
-- [ ] Change `fim` to show all matches and choose which file(s) to open.
+- [x] Change `fim` to show all matches and choose which file(s) to open.
+- [ ] Options to do the original functionality of `fim`